akeneo/pim-api-docs/content/concepts/asset-manager.md

 For each asset family you can:
 - define what we call a _naming convention_.
 Thanks to it, you can easily extract important information from your asset code or main media filename, such as the SKU of the product related to this asset.
 See [below](#focus-on-the-naming-convention) for more details on this feature.
-- define the way the PIM will automatically link the assets of this family to your products.
+- define the way the PIM will automatically link the assets of this family to your products/product models.
 We called that the `product link rule`.
 [Below](#focus-on-the-product-link-rule), you'll find the specific format of this rule.
 - define several transformations for your [media file attributes](#the-media-file-attribute).
 Don't hesitate to read the [Transformations section](#focus-on-the-transformations) to learn more and also, find their JSON format.

 Here is the JSON format representing an example of asset family.